TigerEngine124/AI_Image_Generator/README.md

 * The Images are generated from a stable-diffusion artificial intelligence model

-* Designed to integrate with the Python/Flask RESTful API that is in this repository: https://github.com/47Key/stable-diffusion_api-docker
+* Designed to integrate with the Python/Flask RESTful API

 * Built with Typescript, React, Tailwind & Next.js